Skip to Main Content

 With all transcription tools, it is important to understand that these tools are imperfect and often have issues transcribing accents or dialects, which can perpetuate linguistic bias.
 Additionally, the human transcribing the text can insert their own biases into the data.
 See the articles below for more information on ensuring accurate and efficient transcription:

-Microsoft 365 offers 300 minutes of free audio transcription per month via the Word for Web platform.
+Microsoft 365 offers 300 minutes of free audio transcription per month.
 Transcripts created can be edited and exported to a Word file format.
 This platform currently supports transcription of .mp4, .m4a, .mp3, and .wav files.

 Notes:

-• Transcription services can only be accessed via Word for Web in Microsoft Edge or Google Chrome.
-Transcription is not available on the Word desktop application or in other web browsers.
-Please ensure you have downloaded and can access an appropriate browser for this tutorial.
+• Transcription services can only be accessed via Microsoft 365 or Word for Web in Microsoft Edge or Google Chrome.
+Transcription is not available on some versions Word desktop application that do not have Microsoft 365 (the version of Word installed on library computers does not have Microsoft 365).
+Please ensure you have downloaded and can access an appropriate version of Word or are in an appropriate browser for this tutorial.

 2. Create a new Word document by selecting “Add New” in the top left corner and selecting “Word document”.